 \subsection{Framework Overview}

-As illustrated in Figure~\ref{fig:arc1}, our continual KGC framework adopts a dual-stream Transformer structure with the task-specific paradigm, including:
+As illustrated in Figure~\ref{fig:arc}, our continual KGC framework adopts a dual-stream Transformer structure with the task-specific paradigm, including:

-\textbf{(1) Structure.} Our approach utilizes the Visual Transformer (ViT) model~\cite{vit} for visual representations and the BERT model~\cite{lu2019vilbert} for textual representations.
-Since previous works~\cite{DBLP:conf/blackboxnlp/ClarkKLM19,lighter} reveal operation on higher layers of LMs can better stimulate knowledge from LMs for downstream tasks more efficiently, we choose to conduct hand-in-hand multimodal interaction with attention distillation across the last three layers of transformers.
+\textbf{(1) Structure.} We incorporate a Visual Transformer (ViT)~\cite{vit} for visual data and BERT for textual data.
+Building on prior research~\cite{DBLP:conf/blackboxnlp/ClarkKLM19,lighter}, which indicates that manipulating the upper layers of language models (LMs) more effectively leverages knowledge for downstream tasks, our framework engages in multimodal interactions and attention distillation within the top three layers of the Transformers.

-\textbf{(2) Task-specific paradigm.} We concatenate the representation of the $\texttt{[CLS]}$ from the ViT and BERT to obtain the probability distribution over relation set $\mathcal{R}$ for the MRE task as:
+\textbf{(2) Task-specific paradigm.} For the MRE task, we employ a task-specific approach by fusing the $\texttt{[CLS]}$ token representations from both ViT and BERT models.
+This integrated representation enables us to derive the probability distribution over the relation set $\mathcal{R}$ for the given task.